Skip to content

 • ModelSpec order defines the required order of solver(..., models=[...]).
 If an equation lists ["vp", "vs", "rho"], then the runtime model list must follow the same order.

-For equations that support the compiled CUDA backend, runtime buffer metadata is now grouped under:
+For equations that support the compiled extension backend, runtime buffer metadata is now grouped under:

 • cuda_layout

-This replaces the older pattern of scattering CUDA-specific scalar properties through the equation class.
+This replaces the older pattern of scattering extension-specific scalar properties through the equation class.

 Note

-In equation constructors, the backend argument refers to the tensor and operator backend, not the propagator class.
-If you plan to run with PropCUDA, the equation backend should still normally be "torch", not "cuda".
+In equation constructors, the backend argument refers to the tensor and operator backend, not the propagator implementation.
+For the compiled c implementation, the equation backend should still normally be "torch", not "cuda".

 API Tabs